Tony Vargas

-Anthony Vargas (born September 2, 1984) is an American educator and politician serving as a member of the Nebraska Legislature.
-Vargas represents the 7th district, which covers all of downtown Omaha and much of southeastern Omaha.
+Anthony Vargas (born September 2, 1984) is an American politician and former educator who served as a member of the Nebraska Legislature from 2017 to 2025.
+Vargas represented the 7th district, which covers all of downtown Omaha and much of southeastern Omaha.

+Vargas ran for Congress in Nebraska's 2nd congressional district in both 2022 and 2024, losing closely both times to incumbent Republican Don Bacon.

 Early life and education

 Vargas was born to Antonio and Lidia Vargas in Queens, New York City, who were originally from Peru.
-He was the youngest of three brothers.
-He graduated from the University of Rochester and received a Master of Science in education from Pace University.
+He has two older brothers He was raised in Smithtown, NY and graduated from Smithtown High School in 2002.
+He is a graduate of the University of Rochester and received a Master of Science in education from Pace University.

 Career

 Vargas is a former public school teacher.
 He also served as an AmeriCorps fellow through Teach for America.
-Vargas was appointed to the Omaha Public Schools Board in 2013, following the resignation of a board member.
+He was appointed to the Omaha Public Schools Board in 2013, following the resignation of a board member.

 Nebraska Legislature

 In 2016 he ran for the Legislature against incumbent senator Nicole Fox.
 Fox, a Republican, finished third in the nonpartisan primary, which saw Vargas and former senator John Synowiecki advance to the general election.
 Vargas defeated Synowiecki in the general election with nearly 62% of the vote.
-He is the first outright elected Hispanic legislator in Nebraska.
+He was the first Hispanic Democrat elected to the Nebraska legislature.

 Committees

-Vargas has served on the Appropriations Committee since 2017.
-In 2019, Vargas was elected by his peers, in a contested race, to the position of Vice Chair of the Executive Board, the nine member executive arm of the Legislature.
-In 2021, Vargas was re-elected by his peers to the position of Vice Chair of the Executive Board.
-He currently serves as the chair of the Legislature's Planning Committee, the long-term strategic planning committee for the Nebraska Legislature.
+Vargas has served on the Appropriations Committee.
+In 2021, Vargas was re-elected to the position of vice chair of the executive board.
+He is on the Legislature's Planning Committee.